-Beginning with the April 15 edition of the Powhatan Today, we introduced our readers to a new feature series called the Porches of Powhatan.
-Inspired by freelance photographer Anjie Kay’s portraits of local families, the series by Laura McFarland offers snapshots of Powhatan families doing the best they can to live their daily lives in extraordinary times.
+Beginning with the April 15 edition of the Powhatan Today, we introduced our readers to a feature series called the Porches of Powhatan.
+Inspired by freelance photographer Anjie Kay’s portraits of local families, the series offers snapshots of Powhatan families doing the best they can to live their daily lives in extraordinary times.

 While “porch time” isn’t the same for all of them, they all agreed they have come to fully appreciate the value of their relationships and the time they are spending together.

 This week, several more local families agreed to share their stories, which are simultaneously unique and ordinary.
 So once again, we invite you to come spend a little time with some of your neighbors and take a look at a worldwide pandemic through the lens of the Powhatan experience.

 The Snyder family has been running in different directions the last few weeks, but they are also making time to come back together.

 With three people in the household working and the fourth doing distance learning from home, the Powhatan family has had a mixed schedule.
 Mom Kathy Snyder was already working from home as a senior finance manager for CBRE Corporate Real Estate, so that part of social distancing hasn’t been much of an adjustment.
 The company handles a variety of different tasks, including corporate real estate and facility management.
 Kathy said she can see how the changes wrought by COVID-19 may impact her company by changing how it operates and alters the direction of some of its services.

 Since she already worked from home, Kathy said she used to look forward to going out and being with friends as a natural release.
 She tends to be a homebody, she said, but now that she has been told she can’t go out, it makes her miss it more than usual.